Crowds with umbrellas and tourists filling the narrow streets of Palma's old town under a cloudy sky

 The other side: residents, traffic and urban limits

 But the joy is not evenly distributed.
 From narrow side streets residents report long lines of cars searching for parking, overflowing bins and people blocking stairways to apartments with wet shoes.
 A woman on the second floor near the Plaça de Cort sighs: 'You can hardly get out of the house, and then the lift smells of damp jackets.'
-This subtle strain on public space reveals how ill-prepared infrastructure sometimes is for the annual 'cloud migration'.
+This subtle strain on public space reveals how ill-prepared infrastructure sometimes is for the annual 'cloud migration', a dynamic explored in Palma in a weather jam: When gray days roll over the city.

 What is often overlooked